Akaki Gogia: FC Zürich

 On 28 July 2021, Gogia signed a two-year contract with Swiss Super League club FC Zürich on a free transfer.
 He made 17 appearances and scored four goals during the club's Swiss Super League championship-winning 2021–22 season.
 After making just three appearances during the opening six weeks of the 2022–23 season, Gogia had his contract terminated by mutual consent on 29 August 2022.
 He made 21 appearances and scored four goals during 13 months at the Letzigrund.

 Return to Dynamo Dresden

 On 29 August 2022, Gogia returned to Dynamo Dresden and signed a two-year contract with the 3.
 Liga club.
 Gogia made 14 appearances during the 2022–23 season and had his contract terminated by mutual consent on 31 July 2023.
 Gogia made 38 appearances and scored 10 goals across his two spells with the club.

 Lower-league football

 On 1 August 2023, Gogia signed a contract with Regionalliga Nordost club VSG Altglienicke on a free transfer.
 He made 26 appearances and scored six goals during the 2023–24 season, before transferring to Oberliga Nordost-Süd club SC Freital on 1 August 2024.
 Gogia made 18 appearances and scored three goals prior to suffering a season-ending anterior cruciate ligament injury in March 2025.
+Gogia returned to football with Sachsenklasse Ost club FSG Wacker 90 Dresden-Leuben in August 2026.